 But all of this changed when Wesley accidentally met Lindsey, a single mother who works as a janitor in his office building.

-Lindsey’s husband killed in Iraq; left everything on her.
+Lindsey’s husband killed in Iraq; left everything to her.
 A nursing school dropout—not by choice.
 A widow frantically trying to take care of her daughter.
 The IRS garnished most of her paycheck when her rent was already late.
-The same day got evicted from her apartment and subsequently, her daughter taken from her by the state because she was homeless.
+The same day got evicted from her apartment and subsequently, her daughter was taken from her by the state because she was homeless.

 Through various steps of intervention, after being called an ‘ass’ upon their not so pleasant introduction.
 Wesley aids this woman and her child.
 By giving them a place to live so they could be reunited.
 And by helping her, found the courage to fly away from his gilded cage.